-Several caves hide in Paklay’s more remote areas, though three of the caverns and hot springs are huddled in a 3-km radius some 50 km north of the district center.
-Prior to reaching the Tham Nam Lot wet cave near Ban Nachan, stop at nearby Ban Muong Pa to explore Tham Peo Pong Pha Cave (Sky Cave), with the sun peaking through a roof slit over the entrance chamber, and Tham Kok Ma, considered by locals as the Wind Cave for its natural air-con.
+Several caves hide in Paklay’s more remote areas, though three of the caverns and hot springs are huddled in a 3 kilometers radius some 50 kilometers north of the district center.
+Prior to reaching the Tham Nam Lot wet cave near Ban Nachan, stop at nearby Ban Muong Pa to explore Tham Peo Pong Pha Cave (Sky Cave), with the sun peeking through a roof slit over the entrance chamber, and Tham Kok Ma, considered by locals as the Wind Cave for its natural air-con.
 A local hot spring that can reach a temperature of 30.c offers a soothing respite after inspecting the Caves.

-Some 32 km southwest of Paklay Town is Tham Pa Keo Cave, and a further 3 km lands at Khun Lou Cave.
-Just 16 km from the district center near Ban Phon, you can inspect Tham Nang Phom Hom Cave and the wide tunnel-like Tham Phabon Cave with a Buddha image in its alcove.
+Some 32 kilometers southwest of Paklay Town is Tham Pa Keo Cave, and a further 3 kilometers from Khun Lou Cave.
+Just 16 kilometers from the district center near Ban Phon, you can inspect Tham Nang Phom Hom Cave and the wide tunnel-like Tham Phabon Cave with a Buddha image in its alcove.

-How to get there: Public busses depart at 08:00AM from Vientiane Capital’s Northern Bus Terminal, located about 5 km west of the airport on the Sithong Road for the 5 hours, 300 km rough ride to Paklay.
+How to get there: Public buses depart at 8:00am from Vientiane Capital’s Northern Bus Terminal, located about 5 kilometers west of the airport on the Sithong Road for the 5 hours, 300 kilometers rough ride to Paklay.
 A five-hour public song-taew drive connects Sayabouly Town to Paklay with morning departures when the vehicle fills with passenger.

 How to get there:

-From Vientiane Capital: Public busses depart Vientiane Capital for Sayabouly via Paklay at 08:00AM from the capital’s Northern Bus Terminal, located about 5 kilometers west of the airport on the Sithong Road.
-Later departures for Sayabouly Town leave between 09:00AM-10:00AM for the 9 hour journey.
-A night bus departs Vientiane Capital at around 06:00PM for a smoother, approximately 12 hour trip via Luang Prabang.
+From Vientiane Capital: Public buses depart Vientiane Capital for Sayabouly via Paklay at 8:00am from the capital’s Northern Bus Terminal, located about 5 kilometers west of the airport on the Sithong Road.
+Later departures for Sayabouly Town leave between 9:00am-10:00am for the 9 hour journey.
+A night bus departs Vientiane Capital at around 6:00pm for a smoother, approximately 12 hour trip via Luang Prabang.
 Also, fledgling Capricom Air offers two weekly flights, but service can be sporadic.

-From Luang Prabang: Busses and private vehicles depart Luang Prabang daily to Tha Deua ferry crossing (bridge under Construction in 2010).
-Hired speedboats (800.000 Kip for six people) deliver passenger to Tha Deua in barely an hour, and it’s another hour to town via song-taew.
+From Luang Prabang: Buses and private vehicles depart Luang Prabang daily to Tha Deua ferry crossing.
+Hired speedboats (800,000 kip for six people) deliver passengers to Tha Deua in barely an hour, and it’s another hour to town via song-taew.